 - Raffles Istanbul

-If you’re looking for somewhere as more of a comfortable base, these are some of the best value money hotels in Istanbul:
+If you’re looking for somewhere as more of a comfortable base, these are some of the best value for money hotels in Istanbul:

 I think a visit to this surreal town withits magical fairy chimneys and mesmerising sunrises, is essential on any Turkey trip.
 Most of the best attractions and sites in Cappadocia can be visited in a two or three day visit.
 Plus, with regular flights from several Turkey airports, it’s pretty easy to include Cappadocia on any Turkey itinerary.

 I spent 3 days in Cappadocia and thought it was one of the best places I have ever visited in the world.
-Staying at a cave hotel is an must-do whilst in Cappadocia – we stayed at the beautiful Sultan Cave Suites, a cave hotel that has become famous thanks to Instagram and its incredible terrace for the perfect sunrise photo spot.
+Staying at a cave hotel is an must-do whilst in Cappadocia – we stayed at the beautiful Sultan Cave Suites, a cave hotel that has become famous thanks to Instagram and its incredible terrace is the perfect place to capture a Cappadocia sunrise photo.